amusheg/Daphnia-microbiota-behavior/README.md

 # Daphnia-microbiota-behavior

-Analysis of 16S sequences for "Environmental sources of bacteria and genetic variation in behavior influence host-associated microbiota"
+Analysis of 16S OTUs for "Environmental sources of bacteria and genetic variation in behavior influence host-associated microbiota"